bitcointranscripts/bitcointranscripts/bitcoin-design/learning-bitcoin-and-design/fedimint.md

 Speaker 2: 00:41:59

-Yeah, no, these are these are all great ideas.
+Yeah, these are all great ideas.
 I mean, these are totally unexplored at this point, but in order to get this in the wild, we'll need solutions for these things.
-So yeah, these are things that we'll have, apps being built on FediMit we'll have to solve kind of similar to any other system.
+So yeah, these are things that we'll have, apps being built on FediMint we'll have to solve kind of similar to any other system.
 I mean, there could be interesting ways to have the Federation servers be able to relay messages, being able to store metadata.
 It's an interesting option.
-It's like you can kind of think of the servers as like your own private cloud in a sense as long as you can you know there might be some system in order to like request that you can do that but it's it's the federations are like a private cloud you just can't store too much in there right Because you have to have redundant copies and it's a bit of a tragedy of the commons, right?
+It's like you can kind of think of the servers as like your own private cloud in a sense as long as you can you know there might be some system in order to like request that you can do that but it's it's the federations are like a private cloud you just can't store too much in there, right?
+Because you have to have redundant copies and it's a bit of a tragedy of the commons, right?
 You don't want to be uploading videos, but that is a new constraint that you could design stuff around.
 But yeah, no plans for that so far.

-Speaker 5: 00:42:58
+Speaker 6: 00:42:58

 All right.
 Thank you.